ramsrigouthamg/Neuralcoref_generate_english_pronoun_questions/README.md

-# Neuralcoref_generate_english_pronoun_questions
-Practical AI : Generate english pronoun questions using neuralcoref from huggingface
+# Practical AI : Generate english pronoun questions from any story using neural coreference resolution

+Use huggingface neuralcoref library to automatically generate english pronoun questions from any story or article.
+The jupyter notebook present has all the code and necessary implementation.